Pylons/pyramid/docs/narr/urldispatch.rst

                     factory='myproject.models.root_factory')

-The factory can either be a Python object or a :term:`dotted Python name` (a string) which points to such a Python oject, as it is above.
+The factory can either be a Python object or a :term:`dotted Python name` (a string) which points to such a Python object, as it is above.

 In this way, each route can use a different factory, making it possible to supply a different :term:`context` object to the view